-Obsessive compulsive disorder (OCD) is an anxiety disorder that causes a person to have obsessions and compulsions.
+OCD is an anxiety disorder that causes obsessions and compulsions.
 An obsession is an unwanted thought that stays in your mind most of the time.
 You cannot stop or control this thought.
 A compulsion is something you do and cannot stop doing because of the obsessive thought.
 You may become very anxious if you try to stop the compulsion.

-What causes or increases my risk of OCD?
+What causes or increases my risk for OCD?

 What are the signs and symptoms of OCD?

 The signs of OCD may be worse during times of stress.
 You may have any of the following:

 - Repeated thoughts that you cannot control, such as a fear of dirt, germs, or intruders